eurec4a/mqtt_spec/mqtt_spec.md

 Platforms should send as many information as possible.
 If any information is not available, the field should be ommitted.

+The `platform_types` can be filled with an arbitrary amount of names describing the kind of the platform.
+The most specific names must be written first.
+If any of the following names matches the type of the platform, it should be used exactly as in this list:

+* buoy
+* coastal vessel
+* deep-sea vessel
+* drifter
+* glider
+* ocean glider
+* wave glider
+* mooring
+* plane
+* saildrone
+* ship
+* station
+* ground station

+Other names may be used as well.
+It may however be a good idea to add those names to this list.

+#### location
 Each platform SHOULD publish messages identifyig its location.
 The contents of this message are as follows:
 ```json